Troubleshooting Installation Issues

 If the BIOS allows power management configuration, try toggling that option.
 Look for anything else that seems relevant to whichever aspect of the installation is failing.
 If it gets to this point, the target hardware is probably a lost cause and alternate hardware may be necessary.
 Also check to see if the BIOS has an event log that may list hardware errors such as memory test failures.

 If the hardware uses a new or recent chipset, a development version of pfSense software may work.
-Check the Snapshots page to see if there is a development (e.g. Beta or release candidate) build to try.
+Depending on the development cycle of pfSense software, snapshots may be available via upgrade or potentially for installation from within the installer.

 Other Hardware Issues